 Of course, it’s also harder to change when you’re comfortable.
 When you’ve been fired, you’re in a place of pain.
 So you’re plenty motivated to go from pain to pleasure.

 But when you’re already in the realm of pleasure, it’s hard to leave your comfort zone.
 Executing a Plan B takes effort.
 It won’t be fun or comfortable at first.
 You may not even know where to begin.
 You know you could be taking courses, developing skills and building your network…but all those things sound like work.

 Here’s why you need to push through the comfort zone.

 Reason #1: No job is completely secure.

 You’ve probably heard this one before.
 Your job could be outsourced to a location thousands of miles away.
 Your company could merge with another company: a handshake 2,000 miles away and now your job is gone.

 It’s not your fault.
 It’s business.
 But you still suffer the consequences. gggrgerree

 But sometimes small things happen.
 You get a new boss who wants to bring in his or her own staff.
 Your industry gets sideswiped by a computer innovation.
 Your company decides to move to a location where you would be absolutely miserable.

-Reason #2: You’ll become a magnet for opportunities.
+Reason #2: Once your plan is in place, you’ll become a magnet for opportunities.

 I’ve seen this happen over and over.
-As soon as my clients realize they are ready to make a change (and don’t sabotage themselves in the process), opportunities seem to cross their paths.
+As soon as my clients take their first step towards a Plan B (and don’t sabotage themselves in the process), opportunities seem to cross their paths.